George Thomas (surveyor): Surveyor

 Thomas commanded the Investigator until 1836 In 1816 he was surveying the approaches to Dublin, and made some critical comments about Howth Harbour which caused considerable controversy.
 In 1817 he was involved in a collaboration with the Ordnance Survey and Jean-Baptiste Biot representing the French Academy of Sciences to make pendulum observations in Shetland.
 This was part of a project to determine the figure of the Earth, and to link the French and British national surveys.
 The collaboration was problematic, and plagued by personal animosity between Biot and Thomas Colby of the Survey.
 The British team did their work on Balta, the French on Unst and the linkage was not made.
 However Biot was generous in his praise of Thomas.

 In 1819-1820 Thomas was surveying the approaches to the River Thames.
 In this area with many treacherous shoals, attempts had been made to use floating marker buoys but these had tended to break loose in the strong currents.
 Thomas determined to fix the positions of two of the most important shoals, Kentish Knock and Long Sound.
 The distance was much too great for direct triangulation from land, but Thomas was able to use various marks including a wreck, light vessels, and temporary stations on sandbanks to bridge the gaps.
 This survey fixed the exact position of the hazards for the first time.
 These techniques "opened up new possibilities for extending surveys across the shallow waters off the English coasts".

 Over the following years, Thomas trained several notable surveyors, including his son Frederick, while returning to the Forth, completing several more triangulations in the outer Thames, and making surveys of the Orkney and Shetland Islands.
 In respect of his survey of the Shetland Islands, a notice in The Nautical Magazine stated that "This is the only correct trigonometrical survey ever made of these islands, and will remain a lasting memorial of the valuable services of Mr. Thomas in this scientific branch of his profession."
 The survey work also contributed to the Sailing Directions for Shetland.

 Later life

-Investigator was paid off in 1836, and in 1837 Thomas took command of the HMS Mastiff.
+Investigator was paid off in 1836, and in 1837 Thomas took command of HMS Mastiff.
 He retired in 1846.
 Despite his many years of service, many of them in command, and more than one application, he was never promoted to officer rank.
 His younger son George Hurd Thomas died in 1848, aged 28.
 He had been promoted to Lieutenant in 1846.
 George Thomas died in 1850.